Wednesday Evening Walks

 This wetland adjacent to the Niagara River has undergone restoration of the shoreline habitat that will include wildlife habitat conservation work, trail upgrades and educational signage.

-Marsh wildlife.
-Meet in the parking area 1A, behind Marshalls.
+Meet in the parking lot area 1A, behind Marshalls.
+300 Taylor Rd, Niagara-on-the-lake

-Legacy Prairie Garden located next to the Butterfly Conservatory was designed as an educational resource for the native habitat, meadows and prairie gardens found throughout Ontario.
+Legacy Prairie Garden located next to the Butterfly Conservatory was designed as an education resource for the native habitat, meadows and prairie gardens found throughout Ontario.

 We will observe the native plant restoration that is attracting many birds and mammals.